 How to cite this article:

-Sunday Inusa Danladi, William Aliyu Istifanus and Adamu Babayo Samaila.
+Sunday Inusa Danladi, William Aliyu Istifanus, Adamu Babayo Samaila.
 The freshwater snail fauna of the Dadinkowa man-made reservoir, Gombe State, Nigeria.
-International Journal of Fauna and Biological Studies.
-2019; 6(5): 31-35.
+Int J Fauna Biol Stud 2019;6(5):31-35.